-The best LGBT clubs in London
+The best LGBTQ clubs in London

 Formerly (and still commonly) known as Vogue Fabrics, this bijou Dalston basement hosts drag and spoken word events as well as genre-spanning club nights and parties.
-As its name suggests, it attracts a creative and fashion-conscious LGBT crowd who love to dress up (though no one will really care if you rock up in sneakers and a polo top).
+As its name suggests, it attracts a creative and fashion-conscious LGBTQ+ crowd who love to dress up (though no one will really care if you rock up in sneakers and a polo top).
 VFD has the chutzpah to host club nights with names like Cuntmafia and Sassitude, but never takes itself too seriously.
 After all, the venue’s most famous feature is the massive penis mural in the loos.

 This Vauxhall institution has recently had a facelift to rival Sharon Osbourne’s.
-Out went the licence permitting sexual activity on the premises; in came trendy decor inspired by New York’s Meatpacking District.
+Out went the licence permitting sexual activity on the premises and in came the trendy decor inspired by New York’s Meatpacking District.
 Eagle’s large horseshoe bar still attracts many an older, burlier gay gent, but the overall ambience now feels slick and sexy rather than, well, slightly sleazy.
 On Sunday nights, the dancefloor welcomes a younger and more fashion-conscious crowd for Horse Meat Disco, one of London’s very best club nights.
 Debbie, a monthly Saturday night party which only plays songs by female artists, is also worth seeking out.

 When it opened in 1979, Heaven was revolutionary.
 London’s first gay superclub, it was the birthplace of Hi-NRG and acid house, and a magnet for queer celebrities.
 Nearly four decades later, Heaven is no longer cutting-edge, but still offers the UK’s most famous gay night out.
-On Thursdays it hosts the G-A-Y Porn Idol amateur strip contest, Fridays is filled with ’80s and ’90s cheese at G-A-Y Camp Attack, and Saturdays are reserved for the main G-A-Y club night featuring pop star PAs.
-Tourists and the younger crowd love it, and just about every LGBT Londoner has danced the night away here at least once.
+On Thursdays it hosts the G-A-Y Porn Idol amateur strip contest, Fridays is filled with ’80s and ’90s cheese at G-A-Y Camp Attack, and Saturdays are reserved for the main G-A-Y club night, often featuring pop star PAs.
+Tourists and the younger crowd love it, and just about every LGBTQ+ Londoner has danced the night away here at least once.

-Occupying a prominent spot on Soho’s Chinatown fringes, this large LGBT venue is regularly voted London’s best.
+Occupying a prominent spot on Soho’s Chinatown fringes, this large LGBTQ+ venue is regularly voted London’s best.
 The ground floor offers a bright and modern bar space with video screens playing chart hits; downstairs is a clubbier room where fresh-faced types of all genders dance to pop and EDM.
 Now called Ku Klub, it has its own side entrance and opens its doors from 10pm until 3am every day.
 Be prepared to queue for entry on Friday and Saturday nights, safe in the knowledge you’ll be greeted inside by some of London’s best-looking bar staff.